behu-kea/ITA24-1-sem/webteknologi/12-js-dom-2.md

 ## Casetime

-You can choose between 2 different projects to choose from today or you can use the following prompt to create an project tailored for your level or needs: Remember to insert your interests and difficulty level
+You can choose between some different projects.
+You can define your own

+or you can use the following prompt to create an project tailored for your level or needs: Remember to insert your interests and difficulty level

 ````
 Can you create a interesting, insightful and fun javascript webapp exercise for students in their first year.

-Students interests are: [YOUR INTERESTS SEPERATED BY COLON]
+The project should be about: [PROJECT THEME, FX "Making a synthesizer that can run i a browser"]

 Difficulty level: [YOUR DIFFICULTY LEVEL 1-3]